kentkr/pyDB/README.md

 The first version will help me learn the basics, with no tutorials, all written in python.
 It'll include:
-- A command line interface and REPL with pretty printing
+- A command line interface
+    - REPL with pretty printing
+    - command history
 - A tokenizer with `create table` and `select` commands
 - A CSV serializer/deserializer
 - Unit and integration tests
+- Error handling

 # Phase 2 - optimization